 Watch a video explanation of how the ear works.

-See more useful information.
+See more useful information about hearing implants.

 What is an auditory brainstem implant (ABI)?